 To allow users to automatically log on to the CommCell Console, Web Console, and Command Center select the Enable SSO check box.

 Next to the User Account box, click Edit.

 In the Enter User Account Information dialog box, enter the user account information.

 The user account must have at least read access to the domain.

-Restart the Tomcat service on the computer where the Web Console is installed.
+Restart the Tomcat service on the computer where the Command Center is installed.

 For instructions on restarting the Tomcat service, see Restarting a Service.